misterorion/misterorion.com/content/posts/lambda-invalidate.md

 Initially, I looked into putting the big files in Git LFS, since Netlify started supporting it.
 Unfortunately, I quickly hit the storage limit of my GitHub account and didn't really feel like paying the extra $5/month to increase it, just for this one site.

+## Netlify/AWS hybrid solution

-So, I switched to a Netlify/AWS hybrid solution.
+I wanted the nice automation of Netlify but also the benefits of S3 for the huge files.
+So, I rolled up a Netlify/AWS hybrid solution.
 Netlify builds his site with Hugo, and the PDFs reside in S3.
 CloudFront sits in front of both of them.
-Netlify as the default origin, and all content under /pdf gets pulled from S3.
+Netlify as the default origin, and all content under /pdf uses a secondary S3 origin.

 The hybrid setup works great.
 Dead simple automation and cheap, durable storage of the big files.

 Yet, there is a problem.
-How are we going to send an invalidation request to CloudFront every time Netlify does a deploy?

-I decided to create my own webhook, which Netlify can post to after every deploy finishes.
+What if we update the site content files?
+How will CloudFront know?
+We need to send an invalidation request to CloudFront every time Netlify does a deploy.
+I decided to create my own webhook, a listener which Netlify can post to after every deploy.

 I created a Lambda function in Python and added it to my Application Load Balancer.

+## IAM role

 The first thing to do was create an IAM role for my Lambda with very basic permissions; the only thing it needs to do is create an invalidation request.